Stable and Unstable operations in Algebraic Cobordism: Applications

-The situation here is more simple than in Topology.
-It is the reflection of the same fenomenon as the fact that our {\it theories of rational type} are in $1$-to-$1$ correspondence with the {\it formal group laws}.
-In Topology some special cases of the above result are known - see, for example \cite[Theorem 3.7]{BT}.
+The situation here is simpler than in Topology.
+It is the reflection of the same phenomenon as the fact that our {\it theories of rational type} are in $1$-to-$1$ correspondence with the {\it formal group laws}.
+In Topology, some special cases of the above result are known - see, for example, \cite[Theorem 3.7]{BT}.

 Consider now the case where $A^*=\Omega^*$.
 We can extend the Theorem \ref{PSLM}.